 Of course, you aren’t limited to these progressions (or even the chords listed).
 Modified versions of these chords (like seventh chords, suspended chords, etc.) are also part of the key.
 If you’re working on your own chord progressions, don’t be afraid to get creative!

 You might also wonder about the chord progressions of the songs listed above.
 “Hallelujah” has a verse chord progression of Am-C-Am-F-G-C-G (I-vi-I-vi-IV-V-I-V) and a chorus progression of F-Am-F-C-G (IV-vi-IV-I-V).
 “Drops of Jupiter” is an example of a song with a simpler progression.
 It’s C-G-F-F or I-V-IV-IV.

 Learning to Play the C Major Scale

-Now that you understand some of the music theory behind this important scale, we hope you’ll have an enjoyable time learning it!
+Now that you understand some of the music theory behind this important scale, we hope you’ll enjoy learning it!
 Let us know your thoughts in the comments, and please like and share if you found this guide useful!